nlp-project-germain-group-6/nlp-web-scraping/README.md

 #### 1. Description

-# The primary focus of the project was to build a model that can predict what programming language a repository is, given the text of the README file.
+### The primary focus of the project was to build a model that can predict what programming language a repository is, given the text of the README file.

-## Webscraping and Natural Language Processing Project
-### Presented by Chris Everts, Malachi Hale and Randy French

 #### 2. Deliverables